codebrew/resourceful-mongo/README.md

 #resourceful-mongo

-A MongoDB engine for [resourceful](https://github.com/flatiron/resourceful/), a datamapper part of the [flatiron](https://github.com/flatiron/) framework.
+A MongoDB engine for [resourceful](https://github.com/flatiron/resourceful/), a datamapper part of the [flatiron](https://github.com/flatiron/) project.

 #### Credits